USER MANUAL CZ-RTW1 PANASONIC

 - Air-to-Water operation is not reflected when operation is set outside of premises.

-- It is recommended to lock screen the smart phone device to prevent miss-operation.
+- It is recommended to lock the screen of the smart phone device to prevent miss-operation.

 - Do not use other remote control, communication and operation device not specified by an authorised dealer or specialist.